Collecting a Sample from a Smear

 - Allow the swabs to air-dry.

-- Label and package evidentiary swabs in envelopes or bindle paper.
+- Label and package evidentiary swabs and control swabs separately in envelopes or bindle paper.

 Additional Online Courses